Doctor Occult: Bronze Age revival

 After years of obscurity, the character was revived in the 1980s, appearing in issues of All-Star Squadron, Swamp Thing, and Crisis on Infinite Earths.

 Modern Age revivals

-The character had a featured origin story in Secret Origins #17 (1987).
+The character was given a proper origin story in Secret Origins #17 (1987).
 He later appeared in comics such as Neil Gaiman's The Books of Magic (1991), The Trenchcoat Brigade (alongside Mister E, the Phantom Stranger, and John Constantine) (1999), and "Day of Judgement" (1999) as part of the Sentinels of Magic.

 Reboot

 In The New 52 continuity reboot, Doctor Occult appears in Justice League Dark, Constantine, Secret Six, and The Books of Magic series.